-The NR 255 series of courses emphasize sampling design and methods for quantifying physical, aquatic, and terrestrial resources in the Pacific Northwest with geographic emphasis on southwestern Oregon and northern California.
-Students will learn and apply standard field and laboratory protocols used by the US Forest Service, the Bureau of Land Management, the Oregon Dept. of Fish and Wildlife, the Oregon Department of Environmental Quality, and other state and national land and resource management agencies.
-NR 255A is offered Fall term, and will focus on resources typically monitored from late September to early December.
-NR 255B focuses on resources typically monitored during the Winter term from early January through late March, and NR 255C is offered Spring term with emphasis on monitoring protocols typically conducted from early April through early June.
-Registration-Enforced Corequisite/Prerequisite: NR 251 and PF 255, 1 lecture, 3 lab hrs/wk.
+Introduction to sampling design and methods for quantifying aquatic and terrestrial resources in the Pacific Northwest with geographic emphasis on southwestern Oregon and northern California.
+Students will learn and apply standard field protocols used by the US Forest Service, the Bureau of Land Management, the Oregon Department of Fish and Wildlife, the Oregon Department of Environmental Quality, and other state and national land and resource management agencies.
+Registration-Enforced Prerequisite: any NR (Natural Resources) or BI (Biology) course.
+2 lecture hrs/3 lab hrs/wk.
+S

-NR 261 - Recreative Resource Management (4)
+NR 261: Recreation Resource Management (4)